 Related: The Most Popular Style for Kitchens

-One big reason is that decks and patios are a sweet way to expand living space at a low cost of $8 to $30 per square foot — a bargain compared to the $150 to $300-per-square-foot cost of a new home addition.
+One big reason is that decks and patios are a sweet way to expand living space at a low cost of $8 to $35 per square foot — a bargain compared to the $150-and-up per-square-foot cost of a new addition.

-Converting an attic to a bedroom increases living space without increasing your home’s footprint — the walls, floor, and ceiling already exist — which helps keep remodeling costs under control.
+When it comes to romantic rooms, a bedroom retreat is hard to beat.
+But a treetop boudoir is much more than a daydream — it’s a good investment.
+You’ll gain living space without having to add on to your home’s footprint — the walls, floor, and ceiling already exist.
+That helps keep remodeling costs under control.